engineer613/file2gpio/README.md

 # FILE2GPIO

-This application is an attempt to recreate a coding assessment involving reading GPIO values from a file and writing them to the first 8 GPIO pins of a microprocessor.
+This application is an attempt to recreate a programming assessment task involving reading GPIO values from a file and writing them to the first 8 GPIO pins of a microprocessor.